cibucristi/altv-angular/README.md

 ```

 2. You're all done!
 If you did everything mentioned up correctly, you should have an alt:V + Angular project running with no problems.

+# Sponsor 💘
+If you want to support me, just give me a [Coffee🍵☕](https://www.buymeacoffee.com/cibucristi)